TurboGunner/TurboGunner/README.md

 ### Programming

 I have the most experience with Julia, CUDA, C#, and C++, but I do leverage Kotlin, Java, and Python as well depending on the project.
+Graphics wise, I use Vulkan, GLSL to SPIRV, HLSL for DirectX and SPIRV compilation.
+I use SDL, GLFW for inputs, IMGUI and WPF + XAML for GUI runtimes.

 ### Education Summary